-The overall purpose of Leaders in Community Alternatives is to incorporate evidence-based practices into the service delivery of Case Management services to in custody youth that have reached their final behavior modification level (Phase A), and will be entering a Less Restrictive Program (LRP).
-LCA will create a quality program that provides the necessary tools and support for youthful offenders to successfully reenter the community with the support and linkages to appropriate services.
+The overall purpose of Leaders in Community Alternatives is to incorporate evidence-based practices into the service delivery of Case Management services to in custody youth that have reached their final behavior modification level (Phase A), and will be entering a Less Restrictive Program (LRP), LCA will create a quality program that provides the necessary tools and support for youthful offenders to successfully reenter the community with the support and linkages to appropriate services.
 LCA will conduct risk assessments and develop individual service plans for youth out of custody while on LRP.
 They will facilitate and link individuals to community-based providers based on targeted goals and provide for a warm hand-off for youth transitioning from in-custody back into the community.
-Case managers will participate in, and provide participant progress updates during Multidisciplinary Team meetings (MDT).
+Case managers will participate in and provide participant progress updates during Multidisciplinary Team (MDT) meetings.
 All transportation needs will be provided to youth that are participating in community-based programs, education and other services.
-Barrier removal services will be provided to youth in order to increase successful reentry.
+Barrier removal services will be provided to youth to increase successful reentry.
 Barrier removal services will include providing a monthly stipend for youth to spend on needed items, as well as setting up bank accounts for the youth.
 For youth at risk for homelessness, LCA case managers will collaborate with the youth's Peer Navigator from CHS for housing linkage.
 Case managers will work collaboratively with Probation and other community resources to provide complete wrap-around services for the youth and their family.
+A reintegration meeting is held with the youth and the above-mentioned service providers prior to the youth's release.
+This meeting provides a space for youth to engage with the many individuals they will be working with and learn what services will be available for their assistance.